Home » Price Action Trading Guide

 Three Inside Up, Three Inside Down

-The Three Inside Up represents a bullish reversal formation that appears at market troughs, while the Three Inside Down is a bearish reversal formation and appears at market peaks.
-The Three Inside Up formation can be observed at the end of a bear trend and it often coincides with a support level.
-Note that the pattern does not necessarily hint a trend reversal will soon occur – it may precede simply a market pause or a correction.
-The first candle in the pattern is a large bearish one, while the second is a smaller bullish spinning top candle or a Doji candle.
+The Three Inside Up represents a bullish reversal formation that appears at market troughs, while the Three Inside Down is bearish and manifests at market peaks.
+The Three Inside Up formation can be observed at the end of a bear trend and often coincides with a support level.
+Note that the pattern does not necessarily suggest that a trend reversal will occur soon.
+It may simply precede a market pause or a correction.
+The first candle in the pattern is a large bearish one, while the second is a smaller bullish spinning-top candle or a Doji.
 Thus, the two candles form a Harami.

-The smaller candle is required to close at least at the midpoint of the prior candle’s body.
-Then, a third candle (of a bullish type) breaks up and closes above the body of the first candle.
-An even stronger signal will be generated, in case that third candle closes above the first candle’s high.
+The smaller candle must close at least at the midpoint of the previous candle’s body.
+Then, a third bullish candle breaks up and closes above the body of the first candle.
+An even stronger signal will be generated if the third candle closes above the first candle’s high.

 Three Inside Down